AkashBhargav12/Supply-Chain-Optimisation/Readme.md

 - How can we approach the problem to create a solution from start to finish?

   1. Get the data from a reliable data source
-  2. Explore the data in Excel to check for any errors that standout
+  2. Explore the data in Excel to check for any errors that stand out
   3. Load the data into SQL Server
   4. Clean the data with SQL
   5. Test the data with SQL
-  6. Load the clean data into PowerBI
+  6. Load the clean data into Power BI
-  7. Generate visualisations of the data in PowerBI
+  7. Generate visualisations of the data in Power BI
   8. Generate the findings based on the insights
   9. Write the documentation + commentary
   10. Publish the insights generated

 ## Data exploration notes

-This is the stage where we scan the data for errors, inconcsistencies, bugs, weird and corrupted characters etc.
+This is the stage where we scan the data for errors, inconsistencies, bugs, weird and corrupted characters, etc.

 - The initial observations with this dataset are as follows: